lndecastro/Teaching_and_Learning_with_AI/teaching_and_learning_with_ai/Topic25_StudentSupport.md

 Ensure the table includes a column for the Success Score, which will be calculated.]

 ## Success Score Equation
 [Define the equation to calculate the Success Score.
-Here’s an example equation with weights assigned to each data point:
+Here is an example equation with weights assigned to each data point:
 Success Score = (0.2 * Attendance Rate) + (0.3 * Assignment Completion Rate) + (0.3 * Quiz Average Score) + (0.1 * Normalized Discussion Participation) + (0.1 * Normalized Time Spent on LMS)

 - **Weights Explanation**: